-Two Ten was founded in 1939 in the leather district in Boston, Massachusetts – the birthplace of the shoe industry in the United States and the greatest concentration of footwear manufacturers, companies and workers.
-During the great depression many jobs were lost, and shoe industry was were not immune.
-A group of local shoepeople gathered together every Wednesday to share stories and cigars, and pass a hat to contribute some of their meager earnings with whosever family was most in need that week.
+Two Ten was founded in 1939 in the leather district in Boston, Massachusetts – the birthplace of the shoe industry in the United States and the greatest concentration of footwear manufacturers, companies and workers at the time.
+During the Great Depression, many jobs were lost, and shoe industry was not immune.
+A group of local shoepeople gathered together every Wednesday to share stories and cigars, and pass a hat to contribute some of their meager earnings for whosever family was most in need that week.

 The Two Ten Footwear Foundation grew rapidly during its first 10 years.
-The annual Banquets and bi-annual golf tournaments were raising awareness throughout the industry, and in 1945 Two Ten became a national organization.
+The Annual Banquets and bi-annual golf tournaments raised awareness throughout the industry, and in 1945 Two Ten became a national organization.

-Two Ten began supporting the industry through emergency financial relief for everything from hospital bills, to missed mortagage payments, to funeral expenses, utility payments and other necessary expenses.
-Two Ten also started an initiative with the Red Cross, paying for a Mobile Canteen to help reach the Boston shoe community door to door as an alternative to a check.
+Two Ten began supporting the industry through emergency financial relief for everything from hospital bills, to missed mortgage payments, to funeral expenses, utility payments and other necessary expenses.
+Two Ten also started an initiative with the Red Cross, paying for a Mobile Canteen to help reach the Boston shoe community door-to-door as an alternative to a check.

-Two Ten Footwear Foundation evolved the Mobile Canteen initative into a bigger program.
-During the decade the vehicle traveled more than 100,000 miles and answered approximately 1,000 emergency calls including fire alarms, explosions, hurricanes and floods.
+Two Ten Footwear Foundation evolved the Mobile Canteen initiative into a bigger program.
+Over the next decade the vehicle traveled more than 100,000 miles and answered approximately 1,000 emergency calls including fire alarms, explosions, hurricanes, and floods.

-With the new restructuring the Foundation added on the role of providing meals at the vehicle during disasters.
-Two Ten was growing into more than just an emergency relief non-profit – it was becoming a lifeline during the most pressing need.
+As the canteen evolved, the Foundation added on the role of providing meals at the vehicle during disasters.
+Two Ten was growing into more than just an emergency relief non-profit – it was becoming a lifeline to footwear families during the most pressing need.

 The 1960’s were a turbulent time in the United States, and Two Ten continued to expand its services to support the footwear community.
-To meet changing needs, Two Ten increased counseling services and outreach; however it became apparent that emergency relief and counseling weren’t enough in the rapidly shifting landscape of the nation.
-In 1969, on the brink of war with Vietnam, the Foundation launched a Scholarship Program.
+To meet changing needs, Two Ten increased counseling services and outreach; however, it became apparent that emergency relief and counseling weren’t enough in the rapidly shifting landscape of the nation.
+In 1969, with the country on the brink of war with Vietnam, the Foundation launched a Scholarship Program.

-The Two Ten Scholarship program started revving it’s enginges as it rolled into 1970.
-The first year Two Ten offered 20 scholarships, and by the end of the decade 170 scholarships had been awarded to industry employees who wanted to advance themselves, and to the the sons and daughters of shoe industry employees.
+The Two Ten Scholarship Program started revving its engines as it rolled into 1970.
+The first year Two Ten offered 20 scholarships, and by the end of the decade, 170 scholarships had been awarded to industry employees who wanted to advance themselves, and to the sons and daughters of shoe industry employees.
 By making higher education more affordable, Two Ten was helping develop a more educated workforce.

 Two Ten Footwear Foundation continued to strengthen the footwear community by expanding support services.
-During the AIDS epidemic that swept the U.S, Two Ten developed and distributed education resources nationwide to corporations, shoe stores and warehouses to provide the industry with information on the virus — information that wasn’t being offered under the Reagan Administration yet.
+During the AIDS epidemic that swept across the U.S, Two Ten developed and distributed educational resources nationwide to corporations, shoe stores, and warehouses to provide the industry with information on the virus — information that wasn’t yet being offered under the Reagan Administration.

 Since its founding, Two Ten Footwear Foundation focused exclusively on employees of the U.S footwear industry.
 In the early 1990’s, the international footwear community reached out for help and Two Ten responded.